Charles J. Moxley, Jr., Esq. – Arbitrator and Mediator

 Mediations

-• Attorney/client: mediated numerous fee disputes between attorneys and clients.
-Example: claim for attorneys fees for services rendered to a co-op with issues concerning the authority of the co-op’s President;
+• Attorney/client: mediated numerous fee disputes among attorneys and clients.
+Example: claim for attorneys’ fees for services rendered to a co-op, with issues centering around the authority of the co-op’s President;

 • Art Law: mediated dispute between artist and art dealer as to their respective rights over the artist’s paintings;